shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 -   In the front while walking
 -   By boat

+Managing your stamina is very important.
+It’s the resource that lets you pull the sleigh.
+If you run out of stamina, you are no longer able to contribute to pulling the sleigh until you regain it.

 ## Attribute Effects on Stamina

 Your attribute scores effect your stamina: